samiahmedsiddiqui/custom-permalinks/README.md

 ## Filters

-If you want to exclude some Permalink to processed with the plugin so, just add the filter looks like this:
+To exclude any Permalink to processed with the plugin so, just add the filter looks like this:
 ```
 function check_xml_sitemap_url( $permalink ) {
   if ( false !== strpos( $permalink, 'sitemap.xml' )) {